rosswarren/renogymodbus/README.md

 * Read real time data
 * Automatic retries

-## Connecting to the charge controller
+## Connecting to the charge controller or battery
-Please check whether your charge controller has a rs232 or rs485 port.
+Please check whether your charge controller or battery has a rs232 or rs485 port.

 ### rs485
 Voucher code for 7% off Renogy: https://go.referralcandy.com/share/672HVC9